purplebugs/eik-search/README.md

 There should be no errors in the response.
 An index of hardcoded data for use while developing search should have been added.

-Verify the index by running this command in DevTools:
+Verify the index by running this command in Dev Tools:

 ```
 GET anita3/_search